hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 Let's just finish updating our sample to follow the 2nd method, and target the details content tag:

-Now lets try and also put a footer selector in our element too.

 ```html
 <template>
   ...